wasteddreams/preheat-linux/README.md

 ## Overview

-Preheat monitors application usage patterns and preloads frequently-used applications into memory before they are launched.
-This significantly reduces startup times, particularly on systems with slower storage devices.
+Preheat is a lightweight Linux readahead and application preload daemon that monitors application usage patterns and preloads frequently-used binaries into memory before they are launched.
+It is designed to improve Linux system performance and reduce cold-start times on Kali Linux and other Debian-based distributions, especially on systems with slower HDD storage.

 **Features:**
 - Adaptive learning of application usage patterns